NixOS/rfcs/rfcs/0140-simple-package-paths.md

   - Not using `default.nix` frees up `default.nix` for a short expression that is actually buildable, e.g. `(import ../.. {}).hello`, although we don't yet have a use case for this that isn't covered by `nix-build ../.. -A $attrname`.
   - Bad because using `default.nix` would tempt users to invoke `nix-build .` whereas making package functions auto-callable is a known anti-pattern as it duplicates the defaults.
   - Good because `default.nix` is already a convention most people are used to
-- `package.nix`/`pkg.nix`: Bad, because it makes the migration to a non-function form of overridable packages harder in the future.

-## Alternate `pkgs/unit` location

-- Use `unit` (at the Nixpkgs root) instead of `pkgs/unit`.
-  This is future proof in case we want to make the directory structure more general purpose, but this is out of scope
-- Other name proposals were deemed worse: `pkg`, `component`, `part`, `mod`, `comp`
+- `pkg-fun.nix`/`pkg-func.nix`: The idea with this proposal was to make it easier to potentially transition to a non-function form of packages in the future, but there's no problem with introducing versioning later if needed in case we want to reuse `pkg.nix`/`package.nix`.
+We also don't even know if we actually want to have a non-function form of packages.
+Also the abbreviations are a bit jarring.

 ## Filepath backwards-compatibility